maxgohren/ESPip-Boy/devlogs/September2025-SchematicTime.md

+# September 24 2025 - Wednesday 10:43 PM
+Got the speaker and the microphone working seperately again.

+Speaker crackling issue?
+Was just the volume set too high!
+I turned it down the audio was crystal clear at lower volumes, no crackling at all.
+Will have to dial this in before production as gain is controlled through pulling the gain pin high or low.

+The microphone is working again but confusing me.
+Using [atomic14's mic test](https://github.com/atomic14/esp32-i2s-mic-test/blob/main/README.md) I can only get the mic working when I use only the RIGHT channel of audio, even though I have the L/R pin pulled low.
+This confuses me as the [INMP441 datasheet](http://invensense.tdk.com/wp-content/uploads/2015/02/INMP441.pdf) says it only ooutputs to the right channel when the L/R pin is pulled low.
+Bizarre!

+Now I am working on recording a sound clip to test the audio quality of the microphone :).

 # September 18 2025 - Thursday 12:16 AM
 Got my audio equipment in today!
 A MAX98357 audio dac + amplifier combo (the IC is so tiny haha) and a couple speakers, one I am currently trying is only 16